Why I Don't Pose Newborns

-I believe babies are perfect.
+I believe newborns are perfect.

-I also love that they come out of the womb with their own little personality.
+I love that they come out of the womb with their own little personality.
 No two are alike.

 When you take a sleeping baby and lay him or her down on a bed, they all do something different.
 Some curl up, some stretch out their legs (or just one leg), others will put their tiny hand up in front of their face, or give a little fist bump pose.